-Simon Reddy directs the Pew Bertarelli Ocean Legacy Project’s work in the United Kingdom, which is part of a larger initiative with the goal of increasing the number of fully protected parks in the sea from nine to 15 by 2022.
-He also directs the preventing ocean plastics project, an effort to reduce the amount of plastic waste entering the ocean.
+Simon Reddy directs Pew’s protecting coastal wetlands and coral reefs project, along with the preventing ocean plastics initiative.
+Previously, he led the Pew Bertarelli Ocean Legacy Project’s work in the United Kingdom, part of a larger initiative with the goal of increasing the number of fully protected parks in the sea from nine to 15 by 2022.

-Reddy has a bachelor’s degree in ecology from City of London Polytechnic and a master’s in marine and fisheries biology from the University of Aberdeen.
+Reddy holds a bachelor’s degree in ecology from City of London Polytechnic and a master’s in marine and fisheries biology from the University of Aberdeen.